-1. Leave of Absence
+2. Leave of Absence

-A student must fill out a Leave of Absence form if the student will miss one eight-week or fifteen-week semester.
+A student must fill out a Leave of Absence form if the student will miss one eight-week or fifteenweek semester.
 Failure to do so will require the student to go through readmission in the Office of Graduate Admission and to follow the program of study in effect during the term of return.
-The Leave of Absence request is valid for two years.
-After two years, the student must reapply for admission into the Psy.D. program.
+The Leave of Absence request is valid for one year.
+After one year, the student must reapply for admission into the Psy.D. program.
 Former students re-applying for admission to the University are subject to the same fees and evaluation processes as first-time applicants.
 Re-admitted students will continue their studies under the provisions of the graduation requirements and program guides in effect when they return to the University.